 Poverty is an everyday reality.
 Many Cambodian children face hunger, preventable diseases, child labor and abuse.
 Education empowers children to break out of this cycle of poverty in Cambodia.

 Join Asian Hope in Reaching Cambodia for Christ…

 It’s a future a child can count on.
 Your monthly commitment of $35 guarantees that one child can attend a Village Christian School for unschooled and under-schooled children, complete their education, receive life essentials, and break away from a life of poverty.

 Our work supports the local church, improves the local schools, strengthens families, and gives hope to children.

 Why doesn’t Asian Hope provide one to one personal sponsorships between donors and children in the programs?

-Our 1 Child 1 Hope Program supports all 500 children enrolled.
+Our 1 Child 1 Hope Program supports all the children at Village Christian Schools.
 We don’t want the children to look to their sponsors as their source of hope but rather look to Jesus Christ and their own ability to work and achieve success for a brighter future.

 Only 34.4% of Cambodia’s poorest students actually continue onto the sixth grade.
 Many leave school to work and support their families.
 They fall so far behind that it feels impossible for them to catch up.